María Peláe: Life and career

+In 2023, she was a guest celebrity judge in the episode ¡Un, dos, drags! of the Spanish language reality television series Drag Race España streamed on ATRESplayer Premium.

+Peláez competed in Benidorm Fest 2024, the Spanish selection for the Eurovision Song Contest 2024, with the song "Remitente".
+She came second in her semi-final on 1 February 2024, qualifying for the final, where she finished sixth.

 Tu cara me suena

 On 23 July 2021, her official participation as a contestant in the ninth edition of Antena 3's Tu cara me suena was confirmed, alongside personalities such as Los Morancos, Lydia Bosch, Loles León, Eva Soriano, David Fernández, Rasel Abad, Nia Correia and Agoney.